Labour Congress: Jacinda Ardern outlines $162m plan for cleaner waterways, 2000 more jobs

 They came from a list of more than 300 projects, submitted by regional councils, and were chosen by a panel from the Ministry for the Environment, Department of Conservation and Ministry for Primary Industries.

-The funding is coming from money allocated in Budget 2020.
+The money was allocated in Budget 2020.

 $100m for Kaipara Harbour